Stephanie Stuckey

-Ethel Stephanie Stuckey (born December 25, 1965) is an American businesswoman and former politician from Georgia.
+Ethel Stephanie Stuckey (previously Benfield; born December 25, 1965) is an American businesswoman and former Democratic Party politician from Georgia.
 She is currently the CEO of Stuckey's Corporation.
 Stuckey served in the Georgia House of Representatives from 1999 to 2013.

 Early life and education

 The daughter of former Georgia Member of congress W. S. Stuckey Jr., who served as a member of the United States House of Representatives from 1967 to 1977.
 She spent her early life in Washington, D.C.
 Stuckey attended the University of Georgia and earned a B.A. in French in 1989.
 In 1992 Stuckey earned a J.D. from the University of Georgia School of Law.